LionBit76/MagneTicFocuser/README.md

 - 4x melt-down nuts M3 5x6 (I have the VORON compatible melt-down nuts)
 - Superglue to stick the magnets in place

+This project started on 2022-06-25 and it is still under development...